Public Disclosure of Pfizer Clinical Study Data and Authorship

 - evaluate the safety and/or efficacy of a Pfizer product.

-Regardless of the geographical location in which the study was conducted, Pfizer posts Basic Results on Clinicaltrials.gov for Pfizer-sponsored interventional studies conducted in patients that evaluate the safety and/or efficacy of a Pfizer product.
+- Regardless of the geographical location in which the study was conducted, Pfizer posts Basic Results on www.clinicaltrials.gov (hereafter referred to as ClinicalTrials.gov) for Pfizer-sponsored studies conducted in patients that evaluate the safety and/or efficacy of a Pfizer product.

 Note: Section 2.3 does not apply to:

-- Clinical studies conducted by the Pfizer Consumer Healthcare BU.
+- Clinical studies conducted by the Pfizer Consumer Healthcare Business Unit

 - Clinical studies where a product is in co-development with a partner.
-Teams are nonetheless encouraged to communicate the spirit and intent of this policy to development partners, and to make reasonable efforts to obtain endorsement.
-In cases where mutual agreement regarding this policy is not possible, teams must document the alternative policy that will govern disclosure with the specific partner.
+Teams are nonetheless encouraged to communicate the spirit and intent of this policy to co-development partners and to make reasonable efforts to obtain endorsement.

 2.4.
 Publication of Pfizer-Sponsored Studies

-For all Pfizer-sponsored interventional clinical studies in patients involving a Pfizer product and preventive interventional studies in healthy subjects involving a Pfizer product (e.g., vaccines studies) a manuscript reporting the results of the primary endpoint will be submitted to a peer-reviewed scientific journal within 18 months of the LSLV or the PCD, whichever is the earlier (this applies to studies with LSLV or PCD occurring on or after the effective date of this policy).
-For Pfizer Consumer Healthcare studies involving over the counter products or indications that are not approved by regulatory authorities (RAs) in any market, a manuscript reporting the results of the primary endpoint will be submitted to a peer-reviewed scientific journal within 18 months of the grant of marketing approval by the RA in a market.
+- Pfizer is committed to developing publications that report the results of Pfizer-sponsored clinical studies in a transparent, accurate, fair, and balanced manner.
+For all Pfizer-sponsored interventional clinical studies in patients involving a Pfizer product (investigational compounds and marketed products) and for preventive interventional studies in healthy subjects involving a Pfizer product (e.g., prophylactic vaccine studies), a manuscript reporting the results of the primary endpoint will be submitted to a peer-reviewed scientific journal within 18 months of the last subject last visit or the primary completion date, whichever is earlier (this applies to studies with last subject last visit or the primary completion date occurring on or after the effective date of this policy).
+For Pfizer Consumer Healthcare studies involving over the counter products or indications that are not approved by Regulatory Authorities in any market, a manuscript reporting the results of the primary endpoint will be submitted to a peer-reviewed scientific journal within 18 months of receiving the marketing approval by the Regulatory Authorities in a market.

-An exception can be sought to not proceed with a manuscript for studies where there would be a limited value to the medical and scientific community in a manuscript (e.g., a study that was terminated after a small number of subjects were recruited for enrollment difficulties).
+- An exception may be sought to not proceed with a manuscript for studies where there would be limited value to the medical and scientific community in a manuscript (e.g., a study that was terminated after a small number of subjects were recruited for enrollment difficulties).

-In multi-center studies, analyses of data from a single-center usually have significant statistical limitations.
-For this reason, Pfizer supports having the overall study results from a multi-center study included in the first publication from the study.
-Investigators are free to publish individual center results that they deem clinically meaningful after publication of the overall results or one year after study completion (e.g., LSLV) at all sites, whichever occurs first.
+- In multi-center studies, analyses of data from a single-center usually have significant statistical limitations.
+For this reason, Pfizer supports having the overall study results from a multi-center study included in the first publication.
+Investigators are free to publish individual center results that they deem clinically meaningful after publication of the overall results or one year after study completion (e.g. last subject last visit) at all sites, whichever occurs first.

-All authors of a Pfizer-supported publication are provided access to relevant statistical tables and figures necessary to support the planned publication.
+- All authors of a Pfizer-supported publication are provided access to relevant statistical tables, figures, and reports (e.g. Clinical Study Report necessary to support the planned publication.
 When required, Pfizer will provide a protocol and/or the pre-specified plan for data analysis to a medical journal.

-When differences of opinion or interpretation of data exist, Pfizer will assist the authors to resolve the differences through scientific discussion and with deference toward ensuring patient welfare.
+- When differences of opinion or interpretation of data exist, Pfizer will assist the authors to resolve the differences through scientific discussion and with patient welfare in mind.

 2.5.
 Authorship of Medical Publications

-Pfizer supports the authorship criteria established by the International Committee of Medical Journal Editors (ICMJE) and the Pharmaceutical Research and Manufacturers of America (PhRMA) Principles on Conduct of Clinical Trials and Communication of Clinical Trial Results.
-According to these guidelines, authorship credit is based only on substantial contribution to:
+- Pfizer implements the authorship criteria established by the International Committee of Medical Journal Editors and the PhRMA Principles on Conduct of Clinical Trials and Communication of Clinical Trial Results.

-Where Pfizer hires technical support to help analyze and interpret data or prepare manuscripts and presentations, those contracted service providers must work under the direction of the authors.
-Technical writers must be recognized in resulting publications, either as a named author, a contributor or in the acknowledgments, as appropriate to reflect their contribution.
+- Where Pfizer hires technical support to help analyze and interpret data or editorial support to prepare manuscripts and presentations, those contracted service providers must work under the direction of the authors.
+Technical writers must be recognized in resulting publications, either as a named author, a contributor, or in the acknowledgments, as appropriate to reflect their contribution.

 2.6.
 Investigator Access to Data and Review of Results

-Pfizer will provide all investigators with a summary of study results, and as appropriate the treatment codes and serology results for his/her study subjects, after finalization of the Clinical Study Report when all subjects have completed the study.
-In addition, Pfizer permits any investigator who participated in the conduct of a multi-center study to review relevant statistical tables, figures and reports for the entire study at a designated Pfizer facility or other mutually agreeable location.
+- For Pfizer sponsored interventional studies involving the use of a Pfizer product, Pfizer will provide all investigators with a summary of study results and, as appropriate, the treatment codes and serology results for his/her study subjects after finalization of the Clinical Study Report when all subjects have completed the study.
+In addition, Pfizer permits any investigator who participated in the conduct of a multi-center study to review relevant statistical tables, figures, and reports for the entire study at a designated Pfizer facility or other mutually agreeable location.
+However, when an investigator is an author of a Pfizer-supported publication that reports the results of a Pfizer-sponsored clinical study, the investigator must be provided with all relevant statistical tables, figures, and reports (e.g. Clinical Study Report) necessary to support the planned publication.
 Pfizer will consider reasonable requests from investigators for additional analyses of multi-center study results.
-Study databases are made available to RAs and Data Monitoring Committees.
+Study databases are made available to Regulatory Authorities and Data Monitoring Committees.
 In certain cases, the database may be provided to the authors of publications, in consultation with legal.